The internet is my portal to sharing our learning from our DIY glamping upgrades. Hop aboard!

-Explore a vintage travel trailer icon that brings a wave and thumbs up on every trip; our 1963 Shasta Compact Travel Trailer.
+Explore a vintage travel-trailer icon that brings a wave and a thumbs-up on every trip—our 1963 Shasta Compact Travel Trailer.
 12.5 feet of beautiful birch interiors, packed with amenities and topped with wings.
-What is more delightful to behold than the little canned ham, its colorful paint combinations and speedy stripe - tripping along a modern highway almost mocking its own lazy pace?
+What is more delightful to behold than the little canned ham, with its colorful paint combinations and speedy stripe, tripping along a modern highway almost mocking its own lazy pace?

 Shasta Compact Specs Flyer: So Many Little Luxuries in This Compact Travel Trailer

 This original sales flyer was included with a folder of interesting vintage camping manuals from the original owner.
 The specs here are close but not exactly those of another vintage sales flyer I've seen, but since this is the one in my camper, I'm going with it.

 1963 Shasta Compact Specs: (from above, and Compact brochure below)

 - Accommodation: Sleeps 4 in two twins and double upper-hammock bunks

 - Water: 16-gallon water tank